makew0rld/md2gemini/README.md

     jekyll: Skip jekyll frontmatter when processing - DEPRECATED.

-    links: Set to "off" to turn off links, "paragraph" to add footnotes and then have the actual links at the end of each paragraph, or "at-end" to put all the footnotes at the end.
-    Any other value will result in links on a newline.
+    links: Set to 'off' to turn off links, 'paragraph' to have footnotes at the end of each paragraph, or 'at-end' to have footnotes at the end of the document.
+You can also set it to 'copy' to put links that copy the inline link text after each paragraph.
+Not using this flag, or having any other value will result in regular, newline links.

     plain: Set to True to remove special markings from output that text/gemini doesn't support, like the asterisks for bold and italics, as well as inline HTML.